-Next, each tiler gets to work on their subset of the geometry, potentially in parallel-see Figure 3.
-They walk the list of primitives, then for each of them apply the vertex shader to its vertices (which expects clip space coordinates in return), perform frustum culling and clipping, back-face culling, and then project them into the viewport to obtain their screen space coordinates.
+- S2: The entityproc receives an entity and splits its geometry equitatively among the tilers, sending a batch for each of them to process. - S3: Next, each tiler gets to work on their subset of the geometry (potentially in parallel)-see Figure 3.
+They walk the list of primitives, then for each of them apply the vertex shader to its vertices (which expects clip space coordinates in return), perform frustum culling and clipping, back-face culling, and then project them into the viewport (screen space).
 Following this step, they build a bounding box, used to allocate each primitive into a rasterization bucket, or tile, managed by one of the rasterizers; as illustrated in Figure 4.
 If it spans multiple tiles, it will be copied and sent to each of them.